vanderbilt-redcap/all-fhir/fhir_snapshot_prd.md

 **FR4**
 *Requirement:* Fetch FHIR resources in background using queue-based processing
 *Priority:* High
-*Notes:* Implemented via cron-based queue processor that manages FHIR fetching tasks for each MRN and resource combination.
-Resources include Patient, Observation (vital-signs), etc.
+*Notes:* Implemented via cron-based queue processor using generic FHIR fetch tasks that process all pending resources efficiently.
+Uses intelligent task deduplication to prevent unnecessary duplicate tasks.

 **FR5**
 *Requirement:* Store payloads using REDCap repeated forms with JSON file storage
 *Priority:* High
-*Notes:* Use repeated forms with `__all_fhir_` prefixed fields for metadata and file upload fields for JSON payload storage.
-Files maintain naming convention: `{project_id}-{mrn}/{resource-type}-{optional-pagination-number}.json`
+*Notes:* Use repeated forms with `all_fhir_` prefixed fields for metadata and edoc file storage for JSON payloads.
+Each resource instance is stored in a separate repeat instance with complete metadata tracking including resource name, specification, mapping type, status, and file references.

 **FR6**
 *Requirement:* Allow packaging of completed payloads into ZIP files for download